 The Okavango Delta is a World Heritage Site.
 It is situated in the heart of the Kalahari basin, north of Botswana.
 The Okavango is Africa’s largest inland river delta.
 It covers an area between 6000 and 15000 km2.
 The delta has a distinctive ecosystem.
 As it is seasonally flooded during the dry season, the biological cycles between plants and animals are adjusted according to their movements.
 This exceptional interaction is only seen in the Okavango Delta.

 The delta has permanent waters that attract a diverse group of animals, especially during the dry season.
 In this season, the animals move into the delta to graze.
 The Okavango is an important inland wetland.
 It houses a variety of wildlife including predators and more than 400 types of birds.

 During game drives, one can even spot the Big Five African animals.
 It is one of the few places on Earth that displays colorful biodiversity.
 It is highly suggested to explore the Okavango Delta through activities like motorboat safaris or bush walks.
 Travelers on a Botswana trip are highly recommended to visit the Okavango Delta.

 Moremi Game Reserve

 On the outskirts of Moremi lies the area of Khwai.
 It is a region filled with evergreen forests.
-Khwai boasts an excellent predator and prey action.
-In Khwai, large lion pride and consistent sightings of leopard are common.
-Another area called Xakanaxa lagoon comprises mopane forests and shallow flooded areas.
+Khwai boasts excellent predator and prey action.
+In Khwai, large lion pride and consistent sightings of leopards are common.
+Another area called Xakanaxa Lagoon comprises mopane forests and shallow flooded areas.
 The Lagoon has an incredible density of cheetahs and leopards as well as antelopes.
 One can also observe phenomenal birdlife here.

 Chobe National Park